-There are 6 Trans-Sierra highways of which only three are all season roads.
 Highland Peak is a sharp summited peak located near Ebbetts Pass on California State Route 4, one of the trans-Sierra routes that is closed during the winter.
-There are a couple of 10,000 ft. peaks in the area that can be summited in a day or less (Silver Peak the most notable), but Highland is the highest and most enjoyable climb.
-It is a broken granite summit located south of the pass in the Carson - Iceberg Wilderness and is a nice side trip for those traveling the Pacific Crest Trail.
+There are quite a few peaks to hike in the area, but Highland Peak is the highest, and it has a prominence of nearly 2,500'.
+Highland Peak has a broken granite summit located south of the pass in the Carson - Iceberg Wilderness and is a nice side trip for those traveling the Pacific Crest Trail.
 From Highland Peak one can see Round Top to the north, Stanislaus Peak, Leavitt Peak and the Sonora Pass area to the south, and the Dardanelle Cones to the southwest.
 S.R.
-4 is a very narrow and winding road making it much more lightly travelled than the other Trans-Sierra highways.
+4 is a very narrow and winding road making it much more lightly traveled than the other Trans-Sierra highways.
 This means Highland Peak is not as often visited as some of the other peaks just off Trans-Sierra roads.

-The best time to climb is June (if the snow is not too deep) through September .
+The best time to climb is June (if the snow is not too deep) through early October.
 State Route 4 is closed just west of Lake Alpine from the first significant snowfall in the fall to a spring opening.
 Memorial Day weekend is the usual target date for opening the pass.
 Some years it is earlier and some years later.

-Highway conditions for State Route 4 can be found online or by phoning the California Department of Transportation road condition line at 1-800-427-7623.
+Highway conditions can be found at Caltrans online by searching for Highway 4 or SR 88, or by phoning the California Department of Transportation road condition line at 1-800-427-7623.

 "'... we occupied the important points in the neighboring mass of mountains, that nearest the town [Silver Mountain City] being known as Silver Mountain.
 We named the loftiest point ...
 Highland Peak.'
 (Wheeler Survey, Report of Lt.
 Macomb, 1878, 142.)"